This article will show teachers how they can add videos to:

 - If you want to add a video that is already on your device, select Browse.
 The maximum file size Is 30mb.

 - If you want to record a live video with your device, select Record Video.
 The video can be up to 5 minutes long.
 Note: Direct video recording is not compatible with Safari.

-Step 5: When you are done recording, select the stop button in the lower-left corner.
+Step 5: When you are done recording, select the stop button.